Skip to main content

 Ground Deformation

-During the month of April, continuous GPS stations in Yellowstone caldera showed subsidence, which has been ongoing since 2015, interrupted in summer months by a pause or slight uplift caused by seasonal changes related to snowmelt and groundwater conditions.
+During the month of May, continuous GPS stations in Yellowstone caldera showed subsidence, which has been ongoing since 2015.
+Towards the end of the month, data from some stations showed the onset of the annual summertime pause in subsidence or transition to slight uplift, which is caused by seasonal changes related to snowmelt and groundwater conditions.
 The caldera has subsided by about 3 cm (1.2 in) since the end of September.
-A slight amount of subsidence (less than 1 cm, or a fraction of an inch) has occurred at Norris Geyser Basin over the past two months.
+A slight amount of subsidence (about 1 cm, or 0.4 in) has occurred at Norris Geyser Basin over the past three months.

 An example of GPS data can be found at http://www.unavco.org/instrumentation/networks/status/pbo/data/NRWY (click on Static Plots / Cleaned)